mondrasovic/pycuda_course/docs/notes.md

 * **Event** - An object that exists on the GPU the purpose of which is to act as a milestone or progress marker for a stream of operations.
   * *It can be effectively exploited to time the execution of specific operations.*
 * **Context** - A context is analogous to a process in an operating system.
 Each program thread is assigned a unique context within which its GPU execution takes place.
+* **Branch divergence** - It happens when one thread in a kernel satisfies the conditions to be in an `if` statement, while another doesn't and is in the `else` statement.
+* **Warp** - A group of threads, $32$ lanes.
+* **Warp lockstep property** - Multiple threads in a single warp need to be in a *lockstep* as marines marching, therefore only the very same piece of code can be executed even if branch divergence is present.

 ## Amdahl's Law